 Xbox 360 Wireless Controller

-Try using fresh AA batteries or try a different Xbox 360 Rechargeable Battery Pack in the controller to make sure nothing is wrong with the controller.
-If the controller works with different batteries, the controller isn't causing the problem.
+Try using fresh AA batteries, or try a different Xbox 360 Rechargeable Battery Pack in the controller to make sure nothing is wrong with the controller.
+If it works with different batteries, the controller isn't causing the problem.

-Try a different Play and Charge cable to charge the battery.
+Try a different Play & Charge cable to charge the battery.
 If the battery charges correctly with a different charge cable, the original charge cable is faulty.

 Xbox 360 Rechargeable Battery Pack

 - Use a cotton swab and some isopropyl alcohol to clean the four gold contacts on the battery pack and on the wireless controller.

 - Try a different Xbox 360 Rechargeable Battery Pack with the charge cable.
 If the second battery charges correctly, the original battery is faulty.

 Once you've determined the source of the problem, replace or exchange the faulty part.